Caesars Southern Indiana: History

 Since 1998, Horseshoe Southern Indiana has employed 2,400 people.
 It has been estimated that Horseshoe Southern Indiana has diverted $12 million in lottery revenue annually from the state of Kentucky.
 Because the original charter of the Colony of Virginia gave Virginia ownership of the entire Ohio River, which now forms the border between Kentucky and Indiana, Kentucky (which was split from Virginia in 1792) claims ownership of the entire river, and has often threatened to stop operations of riverboat casinos on the Ohio in neighboring states.
 Notably, a resolution proposed in the Kentucky House in 2002 called for "the purchase of a submarine to patrol the waters of the Commonwealth and search and destroy all casino riverboats."
 However, the non-binding resolution was never on the docket for a vote, and its sponsor said the resolution was in jest to protest Kentucky's ongoing prohibition of casino gambling.

 Due to the ownership of Caesars World having changed hands, Caesars Indiana was run by Starwood Hotels and Resorts, and then by Park Place Entertainment.

 From June 7 to June 19, 1999, the casino was shut down due to a river barge hitting the riverboat and due to excessive silt at its mooring site.
-It shut down again from March 20 to March 23 in 2008 due to unusually high river levels.
+It shut down again from March 20 to March 23, 2008, due to unusually high river levels.
 High river levels again caused them to close in March 2011, April 2011 and March 2015, each for a handful of days.

 As part of its continual existence, the State of Indiana requires the casino to give money to two different charitable foundations in Harrison and Floyd Counties.